Hokkaido Backcountry Tour

 THIS IS OUR NEW FLAGSHIP BACKCOUNTRY TRIP FOR THE SEASONED TOURER.

 Designed for experienced backcountry tourers that want to get out and see Japan’s wilds you can expect to conquer some of Hokkaido’s highest and most iconic peaks.
-From the Daistesu National park in the North to the crater of Mt Yotei in the South this tour will go where the snow is and hike to find the best untouched lines we can.
+From the Daistesu National park in the North to the crater of Mt Yotei in the South, this tour will go where the snow is and hike to find the best untouched lines we can.

 For the first 5 nights you will be based out of Furano, Hokkaido’s emerging backcountry capital.
-From here you’ll chase the best conditions whilst explore the Daisetsu mountain range links Kurodake, Asahidake and Tokachidake and is home to some of the best backcountry skiing in Hokkaido.
+From here you’ll chase the best conditions whilst exploring the Daisetsu mountain range links Kurodake, Asahidake and Tokachidake and is home to some of the best backcountry skiing in Hokkaido.
 There are endless options in this area as well as countless onsens to soak in after rewarding hikes and long deep runs.

 All this will be fully guided by our most experienced guides not just on the snow but off the snow too as we take you to some of the delicious restaurants, sampling local food and enjoying great company.